-The idiom heads up is used as a warning to help others become more aware of something.
+“Heads up” is an idiom that’s used as a warning to help others become more aware of something.

 The origin of this phrase is unclear.
-The earliest I could find it in print is from the early 20th century.
+The earliest I could find the expression “heads up” in print is from the early 20th century.
 For example, the quote below is from the Daily Express newspaper, 1910, and it says:

 “Attention!
 Eyes Front!
 Heads Up!
 Listen!
 You’ll thank us for calling your attention to these 50×163 foot lots.
 Every improvement: not some.”

-In addition, this phrase was a term used in sports.
-It is defined in the following example that comes from The Washington Post newspaper, 1914:
+This phrase was also a term used in sports.
+Its definition is given in the following example that comes from The Washington Post newspaper, 1914:

 “‘Heads Up,’ a baseball and football term signifying alertness, action…”